Convallatoxin: Metabolism

-Toxicity

-Convallatoxin has a very small therapeutic index (40-50 nM) i.e. the margin is narrow between a therapeutic dose and an overdose giving rise to symptoms of poisoning.
+Convallatoxin has a very small therapeutic index (40–50 nM) i.e. the margin is narrow between a therapeutic dose and an overdose giving rise to symptoms of poisoning.
 Even so, the cytotoxicity of convallatoxin is mainly time-dependent.

-At an increased plasma level, DLCs (including convallatoxin) toxicity symptoms include dizziness, fatigue, nausea, loss of appetite, vision disturbance, vomiting, hypertension, arrythmia, cardiac arrest, coma, abdominal pain and convulsions, heart failure or death.
+At an increased plasma level, DLCs (including convallatoxin) toxicity symptoms include dizziness, fatigue, nausea, loss of appetite, vision disturbance, vomiting, hypertension, arrhythmia, cardiac arrest, coma, abdominal pain and convulsions, heart failure or death.

 Effects on animals

 On certain animals, convallatoxin has quite interesting effects.
 The lifespan of C. elegans, a nematode, can be expanded by convallatoxin.
 About 20 μM of convallatoxin shows no toxicity and can expand the lifespan of the worm by 16.3% due to certain mechanisms, including improvement of pharyngeal pumping, locomotion, reduced lipofuscin accumulation and ROS.

 Where the convallatoxin has quite positive effects on nematodes, it is extra poisonous to cats.
 It causes nephrotoxicity and acute renal failure, but at what dose exactly is not known.
 Symptoms are salivation, vomiting, anorexia and depression.
 It can be treated with dialysis, when diuresis is started before the acute renal failure.